trace-n/she_codes_news/README.md

     ![ News categories search category ]( ./images/search_cat.png "News categories search category")
     ![ News categories search no results ]( ./images/Search_no_results.png "News categories no search results")

-- [X] "Log-in" button only visible when no user is logged in/"Log-out" buttononly visible when a user *is* logged in
+- [X] "Log-in" button only visible when no user is logged in/"Log-out"
+    - Button only visible when a user *is* logged in

     ![ Nav bar not logged in  ]( ./images/Nav_bar.png "Login button")
     ![ Nav bar logged in ]( ./images/nav_bar_logged_in.png "Signout  button")

 - [X] "Create Story" functionality only available when user is logged in
-    - Add New Story button is only displayed after user is logged in under the news category header section of the news homepage
+    - "Add New Story" button is only displayed after user is logged in under the news category header section of the news homepage

     ![ Create story logged in  ]( ./images/Nav_bar_logged_in_new_story.png "Create story button")
     ![ Create story ]( ./images/New_story.png "Create story")